Depression: Help and Treatment

 - Antidepressant Medication – Perhaps the most commonly recommended option, especially by physicians, although opinion varies on its effectiveness.
 Some who have taken medications consider them a life-saver while others are opposed to them philosophically.
 It is important, particularly with medications, to assess what is right for you; go with your guts and not simply others’ opinions.
 If you have a trusting relationship with your family doctor, the use of medication may be an important conversation.

 - Group Therapy – Groups can be either therapy-oriented or educational (skill building).
 Also, groups will be either peer or professionally-led.
 Many people do not feel comfortable in a group context although group work can be an excellent complement to individual therapy.

 - Exercise – Although the importance of exercise can seem like a cliche, research continues to demonstrate exercise’s antidepressant effects.
 We know now that exercise is vitally important in helping to regulate mood.

 - Bibliotherapy or psychoeducation – learning as much as possible about mood disorders, treatment options and other strategies via books, articles, fact sheets, etc.

-- Healthy diet and vitamin supplementation – Often used as an adjunct to other treatments.
+- Nutrition and vitamin supplementation – Often used as an adjunct to other treatments.

 - ECT (electroconvulsive therapy) – This treatment remains controversial and is generally used in treatment-resistant depression and with the elderly.
 Some claim it to be miraculous in treating their depression, working when nothing else would.
 Others cite longstanding problems like short-term memory loss (a side effect of ECT) or report that ECT did not work for them.
 It is typically administered in a hospital setting.